ManfredSteiner/AtmegaSim/README.md

 See subproject [AtmegaSimJava](AtmegaSimJava)

-The Java Native Interface (JNI) is used to bind the native shared library [libAtmegaSimSharedLib.so](/libAtmegaSimSharedLib) with the Java VM.
+The Java Native Interface (JNI) is used to bind the native shared library [libAtmegaSimSharedLib.so](AtmegaSimJava/libAtmegaSimSharedLib.so) with the Java VM.
 The library file itself is build in the subproject **AtmegaSimSharedLib** and only a symbolic link is used to make the library available for Javas *System.load(..)*.
+An alternative systemwide location is [/usr/java/packages/lib/amd64/](file:///usr/java/packages/lib/amd64/).

 So you need to build AtmegaSimSharedLib first, before you can start the Java application.